Charles Jervas

-Charles Jervas (also Jarvis and Jervis; c.
+Charles Jervas (also Jarvis, Jervis, and Gervais; c.
 1675 – 2 November 1739) was an Irish painter, translator, and art collector of the early 18th century.

 Early life

 Born in Shinrone, County Offaly, Ireland around 1675, the son of John Jervas and Elizabeth, daughter of Captain John Baldwin of Shinrone Castle & Corolanty, High Sheriff of King's County.
 Jervas studied in London, England, as an assistant under Sir Godfrey Kneller between 1694 and 1695.

 After selling a series of small copies of the Raphael Cartoons circa 1698 to Dr. George Clarke of All Souls College, Oxford, the following year he travelled to Paris and Rome (while financially supported by Clarke and others) remaining there for most of the decade before returning to London in 1709 where he found success as a portrait painter.